 During the Dark Ages, Chester came under attack from Viking raiders who sailed up the river in their longships.
 After the conquest of Britain by the Normans in 1066, William I created the first Earl of Chester who began the construction of Chester Castle.

 By the Middle Ages, Chester had become a wealthy trading port: it was at this time that the Rows were built.
-However disaster befell the city during the Civil War as Chester was beseiged for two years before starvation forced its people to surrender.
+However disaster befell the city during the English Civil War as Chester was besieged for two years before starvation forced its people to surrender.

 As the centuries passed, the harbour gradually silted up and by Georgian times the port was virtually gone.
 Today some of the original quay can still be seen near the Roodee Racecourse.